sky-uk/ruby-bootcamp/tutors.md

 The purpose of this exercise is to introduce candidates to TDD through a simple rock-paper-scissors application.

 The actual logic inside the application is already demonstrated in the video accompanying the exercise.
-What we're looking for is the candidates understanding and demonstration of TDD surrounding the application.
+What we're looking for is a clear demonstration of TDD surrounding the application.

 Where possible candidates should make use of `context`, `shared_example` and custom matchers to write clear and concise tests covering all aspects of the application.